nalves599/bling-bank-sirs-project/REPORT.md

 #### 2.1.1.
 Design

 BlingBank's cryptographic custom library needs to protect, check, and unprotect documents.
-The protection of a document is done in such way that it ensures confidentiality, integrity and authenticity.
-In order to achieve this the following structure was created.
+The protection of a document is done in such a way that it ensures confidentiality, integrity, and authenticity.
+To achieve this the following structure was created.

 ##### Confidentiality

-It was used AES (Advanced Encryption Standard) with a 256-bit key in CBC (Cipher Block Chaining) mode.
+It used AES (Advanced Encryption Standard) with a 256-bit key in CBC (Cipher Block Chaining) mode.
 In order to use CBC mode, an IV (Initialization Vector) is needed.
+That IV is generated randomly every time something new is encrypted.
 AES-256 is considered to be secure by the NIST (National Institute of Standards and Technology), therefore it was chosen.
 CBC mode is more secure than ECB (Electronic Code Book) mode, due to the fact that if there are two blocks with the same content, they will not be encrypted to the same value.